MissVeronica/UM-Events-Trace-Log/README.md

 # UM Redirect Login Log
-A debug tool for tracing UM Login Redirects and all WP Redirects
+A debug tool for tracing UM Login Redirects and all WP Redirects.
+Version 2.0.0 also includes tracing of UM nonces.

-Last 30 redirect status items are saved in the options table with option name um_redirect_login_log.
+Last redirect status and nonce items are saved in the options table with option name um_redirect_login_log.

 ## Shortcode
 [redirect_login_log]